n-b/Xcode-Snippets/README.md

 ## Using Snippets

-Just copy the snippets to `~/Library/Developer/Xcode/UserData/CodeSnippets/`.
+Just git clone into `~/Library/Developer/Xcode/UserData/CodeSnippets/`.

 Alternatively, use the [**Install System Plugin** tool](https://github.com/n-b/InstallSystemPlugins) and double-click the codesnippet files.